 (Reference document: ECE/TRANS/WP.15/246)

-SP 309 In the last paragraph, replace “satisfactorily pass Tests 8(a), (b) and (c)” by “satisfy the criteria for classification as an ANE”.
+SP 309 In the last paragraph, replace “satisfactorily pass Tests 8(a), (b) and (c)” by “satisfy the criteria for classification as an ammonium nitrate emulsion, suspension or gel, intermediate for blasting explosives (ANE)”.

 SP 327 In the first sentence, replace “Waste aerosols consigned” by “Waste aerosols and waste gas cartridges consigned” and “carried under this entry for” by “carried under UN Nos.
 1950 or 2037, as appropriate, for”.

-After the third sentence insert the following new sentence: “Waste gas cartridges, other than those leaking or severely deformed, shall be packed in accordance with packing instruction P003 and special packing provisions PP17 and PP96 (ADN: of ADR), or packing instruction LP200 and special packing provision L2 (ADN: of ADR).”.
+After the third sentence insert the following new sentence: “Waste gas cartridges, other than those leaking or severely deformed, shall be packed in accordance with packing instruction P003 and special packing provisions PP17 and PP96, or packing instruction LP200 and special packing provision L2.”.

 In the next sentence, replace “aerosols shall be carried in salvage packagings” by “aerosols and gas cartridges shall be carried in salvage pressure receptacles or salvage packagings”.